-On the other hand, quite a few private nursing school graduates swear that private nursing schools are the best way to get certified quickly – and that they’re worth the higher cost of entry.
+On the other hand, many graduates swear that private nursing schools are the best way to get certified quickly – and that they’re worth the higher cost of entry.

 While we doubt that we’ll be able to resolve this argument (and it’s likely that nobody can), we’ll take a look at both the pros and cons of going to a private nursing school in this post.

 Whether you’re interested in getting your RN-NCLEX or are comparing different university offers, use these tips to get started:

 Private nursing schools are in business for a reason.
 Many private nursing programs are great, and produce high-quality, professional nurses – often in half the time of comparable public programs.
 Let’s take a look at the pros of going to a private nursing school now.

 - Faster completion – Many private nursing programs offer nursing courses that can be completed in only 12-16 months.
 Community colleges and public university programs, on the other hand, usually require 2 years to complete an ADN, and 4 years for a BSN degree.
 Because of this, these accelerated programs can be very attractive – particularly for older students.

 - More practicum experience – This varies somewhat based on the school, but many nursing students at dedicated nursing schools report getting more hands-on experience through practicums, which is often very helpful when getting that first job out of nursing school.

 - Regional hospital connections – Some private nursing schools maintain good relationships with large networks of regional hospitals, so it’s often much easier to be placed into a job right out of school.